lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 ## Authors notes

-Here lets step beyond what might be gleaned by summarizing the various works available "in-world."
+Here lets step beyond what might be gleaned by summarising the various works available "in-world."

 "Standard" nephilim seem more or less humans with extra abilities, but this is not really true.
 If you consider creation as a hierarchy, humanity has always